joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * Series B investors: Series B investors provide funding to startups that have already achieved significant growth and are looking to expand into new markets or product lines.
 These investors look for companies with a solid revenue stream and path to continuing growth.

 friends and family investor,

+## Accredited investor

+An accredited investor is an individual or entity that meets specific requirements related to income, net worth, asset size, governance status, or professional experience, as defined by the securities laws of a particular jurisdiction.
+Accredited investors are typically permitted to participate in certain types of investment opportunities that are not available to the general public.

+In the United States, an individual is considered an accredited investor if they meet one of the following criteria:

+* They have earned income that exceeded $200,000 (or $300,000 together with a spouse) in each of the past two years, and reasonably expect the same for the current year; or

+* They have a net worth over $1 million, either alone or together with a spouse (excluding the value of their primary residence).

+Entities, such as corporations, partnerships, and trusts, can also be accredited investors if they meet certain requirements, including having assets in excess of $5 million or being an entity composed entirely of accredited investors.

+Accredited investor status provides individuals and entities with greater access to certain types of investment opportunities, such as private equity investments, hedge funds, and venture capital.
+These investments often involve higher risk, but also have the potential for higher returns.
+The rationale for limiting these investment opportunities to accredited investors is based on the assumption that these individuals and entities have a greater understanding of the risks involved and the ability to absorb potential losses.

 ## Venture capital investor